WIT APIs

 cat chat/test/chat_test/api/*

 Here, chat-template-dot-os-v0 is the test/ package world.
-It imports types from interfaces defined in two other WIT files.
+It imports types from interfaces defined in two other WIT files: the top-level chat as well as tester.

 Get Help: